Hyperuniform disordered parametric loudspeaker array: Radiation properties of HUD acoustic arrays

 It’s worth noting that despite the similarities between the arithmetic expressions of the structure factor in Eq.~(1) and the array factor Eq.~(3), the physical meanings of the wavevectors are different.
 The former $\Vec{k}$ is related to the wavevectors in reciprocal space, whereas the latter $\Vec{k}$ (Eq.~(4)) is associated with the spatial position of the observer in real space and working frequencies.

 In Fig.~1(c)-1(d), we present the normalized magnitude of the array factors, $A(\vec{k})$, in decibel scale at working frequencies $f_0$ and $3f_0$, where $\lambda_0/2=a$, $\lambda_0$ is the corresponding wavelength of $f_0$.
+Regarding the far-field radiation for a periodic array, diffraction of the emitted acoustic wave is due to phase differences that result in constructive and destructive interference \cite{Johnson1993}.
+According to the Nyquist criterion in array signal processing theory, no grating lobes appear at frequency $f_0$ as shown in the middle panel of Fig.~1(c).
+As soon as the working frequency $f$ is larger than $f_0$, grating lobes appear and can be found in the direction

-It's worth noting that no grating lobes show up in the array factor for the HUD array (upper panel of Fig.~1(e)), which is in stark contrast to the array factor for a normal periodic array (middle panel).
-Besides that, one can also observe a circular region with very weak radiation that surrounds the main lobe, in contrast to the array factor for a random array (lower panel).
+where $\theta_0$ is the steering angle, $n$ is index of grating lobes, and $\lambda$ is the working wavelength at frequency $f$.
+As shown in the middle panel of Fig.~1(d), grating lobes occur in the direction $\theta=\pm41.8^\circ$ at frequency $3f_0$ and agree with the angle predicted by Eq.~(5).
+As frequency increases further above $3f_0$, more grating lobes occur and the grating lobes move closer to the main lobe.
+It's worth noting that no grating lobes show up in the array factor for the HUD array (upper panel of Ffig.~1(e)), which is in stark contrast to the array factor for a normal periodic array.
+Besides, one can also observe a circular region with very weak radiation that surrounds the main lobe, in contrast to the array factor for a random array (lower panel).
 This circular exclusion region can act as a protective layer for the main lobe and protects it from exterior interference \cite{Christo2021}.
 The radius of the circular exclusion region is given by